 - Nonspendable: This classification includes amounts that cannot be spent because they are either (a) not in spendable form or (b) are legally or contractually required to be maintained intact.
-The Board has classified Inventories as being Nonspendable as these items are not expected to be converted to cash or are not expected to be converted to cash within the next year.
-The School has the food service fund inventory amount of \$876 classified as nonspendable. - Restricted: This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
-The Board has classified its Sinking Fund as restricted. - Committed: This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board.
+The Board has classified Inventories as being Nonspendable as these items are not expected to be converted to cash within the next year.
+The School has the food service fund inventory amount of \$1,319 classified as nonspendable. - Restricted: This classification includes amounts for which constraints have been placed on the use of the resources either (a) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (b) imposed by law through constitutional provisions or enabling legislation.
+The Board has classified its Sinking Fund as restricted as well as \$11,171 in the Food Service fund.
+Restricted funds total \$240,322. - Committed: This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal action of the Board.
 These amounts cannot be used for any other purpose unless the Board removes or changes the specified use by taking the same type of action that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The Board has committed accrued sick leave and retirement benefits in the amount of \$50,746. - Assigned: This classification includes amounts that are constrained by the Board's intent to be used for a specific purpose but are neither restricted nor committed.
+The Board has committed accrued sick leave and retirement benefits in the amount of \$54,028. - Assigned: This classification includes amounts that are constrained by the Board's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board through the budgetary process.
 This classification also includes the remaining positive fund balance for all governmental funds except for the General Fund.
-The Board has assigned funds for the General and Food Service Funds in the amount of \$88,968.
-The General Fund has \$80,000 assigned for future technology needs and kitchen upgrades. - Unassigned: This classification includes the residual fund balance for the General Fund.
+The General Fund has \$120,000 assigned for future technology needs and kitchen upgrades. - Unassigned: This classification includes the residual fund balance for the General Fund.
 The unassigned classification also includes negative residual fund balance of any other governmental fund that cannot be eliminated by offsetting of Assigned fund balance amounts.